runicscribe/worldbuilding-docs/dae-machina/culture/organizations/aomma.md

 #### Outer City

 The remaining section of the academy between the outer wall and the quarter wall, houses a small city, with inns for visitors, merchents, and other entertainment.
 The academy keeps a close eye on these businesses, so they are generally of a reputable nature.
+Most non-acedemic staff (maintenance, gardeners, cooks, etc.) live in the Outer City.
+Some students and researchers live here as well, though they are in the minority.
+All told, the population of the outer city more than double that of the Academy itself.

 This section also houses the only gate in the outer wall.